Population Dynamics on Complex Food Webs: Population Dynamics

 \subsection{Dynamical properties}

-We tested the stability of these Lotka-Volterra systems using both empirical and model food webs.
-We remarked that, among all possible behaviors, using coefficients \ref{projkernel} as competition kernel, the system reaches quite always the steady state for small $S$ and $C$.
-Otherwise the system is no longer stable and populations sizes go to infinity when complexity, measured as $SC$, grows.
-We tested steady states changing initial conditions, and ecological parameters.
+We test the stability of these Lotka-Volterra systems using both empirical and model food webs.
+We remark that using the coefficients \ref{projkernel} as the competition kernel, the system quite always reaches the steady state for small $S$ and $C$.
+For large values of $S$ and $C$, the system is mostly unstable and populations sizes go to infinity when the complexity $S\,C$ grows.
+We tested the robustness of the steady states changing both initial conditions and ecological parameters.

-The only stable empirical food web is Chesapeake Bay (CPB) which is the one with the lowest complexity.
-In Fig \ref{dyn1} we present population dynamics obtained setting initial population's densities to 1 for all species and changing the intrinsic growth of the species.
-We remarked that the $r_i$ are a measure of the speed of convergence of populations sizes.
-Augmenting the intrinsic growths the steady state is reached faster.
-Populations' sizes at the steady state should be equal to the carrying capacities, but the presence of competition kernel changes the real $K_i$ of every species.
-We remarked, however, that this parameters give the size's order of stable populations and when $K_i=K_P$ mean population is always $K_p$.
-We obtain the same result changing the initial conditions.
+When the intrinsic growth rates are augmented the steady state is reached faster.
+Population sizes at the steady state should be equal to the carrying capacities, but the presence of competition kernel changes the effective $K_i$ of every species.
+However, this parameters give the ordering of sizes of stable populations and when $K_i=K_P$ the mean population is always $K_p$.

-To conclude our analysis we simulated population dynamics on niche model.
-We fixed S and C and generated 100 realizations of population dynamics on model graphs for a relevant number of points.
-We counted how many times the system reaches the steady state and how many times it diverges.
-Again we find that, using expression \ref{projkernel} as competition kernel, these are the only two observed behaviors.
-The probability of reaching a steady state decreases with complexity (Fig. \ref{stable1} and \ref{stable2}).
-Population dynamics on graphs from niche model is stable only for small S and C which is no longer true for empirical food webs.
-Simulating dynamics on graphs with more than 50 nodes is a hard computational task.
-However it is evident that the model is stable for $SC<2$ and that stability decreases linearly between $SC=2$ and $SC=5$.
-This results are robust under the change of initial conditions and ecological parameters.

-With this we show that it is possible to avoid chaotic behaviors of Lotka-Volterra systems using weights of projections' graphs as competition kernel.
-When a fixed food web topology gives raise to stable populations, its complexity must be small.
-This confirms recent findings of theoretical ecology that complex food webs are not necessarily stable.